Percutaneous Endoscopic Gastrostomy

 Leading up to your procedure:

-An endoscope will be inserted through your mouth and into your stomach.
-The camera will send images to a video monitor.
-This will help find the right place for the PEG tube.
+The doctor will pass a scope through your mouth and into your stomach.
+The scope has a camera that will send images to a screen in the room.
+This will help the doctor find the right place for the PEG tube.
+Other tools can also be passed down the tube.

 You may need an overnight stay.
 If you have problems, you may need to stay longer.